Emily Stabile, a partner with Phillips & Cohen, has worked on whistleblower cases involving government frauds and tax and financial frauds.

 Ms. Stabile is the author of several articles on whistleblower matters and is a co-author of Tax Whistleblower Laws and Programs, which is part of Bloomberg’s Tax Management Portfolios.

 She joined Phillips & Cohen after graduating from Berkeley Law at the University of California.

-While in law school, she worked as a law clerk for the Human Rights Commission for San Francisco.
+While in law school, she was editor of the California Law Review and worked as a law clerk for the Human Rights Commission for San Francisco.
 She also volunteered at the East Bay Community Law Center Tenants’ Rights Workshop in Berkeley, California.

 Currently, Ms. Stabile serves on the board of Taxpayers Against Fraud’s Young Lawyers Division.
 She is admitted to the bar in California.

 - “Fla. clinic to pay $24.5 mln to settle overbilling claims, lying to COVID relief program,” Reuters, April 12, 2022.

 - “FCA Whistleblower Retaliation Ruling Raises Stakes for Employers,” Bloomberg Law.